User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 Manually pulling access data from spreadsheets, emails, or different admin dashboards can take hours—or even days.
 Multiply that by the number of systems you have, and it’s easy to see how time-consuming it becomes.

-According to industry reports, teams spend up to 48 hours per review cycle when they don’t use user access review software.
+According to industry reports, teams spend up to 48 hours per review cycle when they don’t use access review software.

 2. Human Errors Are Inevitable